3dcafe/mango-office-client/README.md

-# mango-office-client
+# Mango .NET Core Library

-Net Core client library for accessing the MangoApps api
+This is a C# .NET library that allows interaction with Mango OFFICE API